Blog

 What Is Pediatric Home Care?

 The goal is to reduce unnecessary hospitalizations, support the child's development in a stable home environment, and give parents real clinical backup.
-Families in the Burleson and Southwest Fort Worth area have access to providers who coordinate closely with regional facilities including Huguley Medical Center and AdventHealth Burleson — both of which serve families with medically complex children who transition home after inpatient stays.
+Families in Burleson and Southwest Fort Worth have access to providers who coordinate closely with regional facilities including Huguley Medical Center and AdventHealth Burleson — both of which serve families with medically complex children who transition home after inpatient stays.

 Which Children Qualify for Pediatric Home Care?